klmnankit1511/Message/README.md

 for Run
 // For Front End.

-// In your respective terminal or cmd.
+cd FrontEnd./* In your respective terminal or cmd.*/

-cd FrontEnd.

 // Install All packages.